Master Digital Marketing, WordPress, SEO

 Nunito Sans looks cute!

-Because of its curves on the edges, the font is an easily readable and beautiful font.
+Because of its curves on the edges, the font is easily readable and beautiful.

-I would apply this as heading for if I have to use it for any of my blogs.
+I would apply this as a heading if I have to use it for any of my blogs.
 And that could blend perfectly with Muli or Roboto as a body font.

 Nunito sans font